e9gille/DateAndTime/README.md

 # DateAndTime

-Functions for manipulating Date and Time related stuff from Dyalog APL.
+Functions for manipulating Date and Time related stuff in Dyalog APL.

 ## Overview